-Wage and hour laws are a critical aspect of employment laws that lay down the standards an employer should follow.
+Wage and hour laws are critical aspects of employment laws that lay down the standards an employer should follow.
 The laws lay down standards for overtime pay, minimum wage, and underpayment that need to be followed by companies across the public and private sectors.
 These laws also include and elaborate on the medical and family benefits that should be extended to employees.
 Wage and hour laws also protect immigrants against wage theft and children and adults from exposure to detrimental working conditions.

 The Fair Labor Standards Act (FLSA) enforces the wage and hourly standards on the federal level.
 For states, the wage and hour standards vary according to the region the employer resides in.
-In case of a conflict in federal and state laws, the employers are obliged to accept the standard that provides maximum benefits to the employees.
+In case of a conflict in federal and state laws, employers are obliged to accept the standard that provides maximum benefits to the employees.

 An employee can file a case in any of the following instances:

 Irrespective of the nature of the problem, employees can take up wage claims with the US Department of Labor’s Wage and Hour division under the FLSA.
 In case the claim is not resolved, employees have the right to file a lawsuit and take the employer to court.

 Discrimination or unfair treatment of employees based on their religion, gender, race, origin, color, or sexual orientation is forbidden by law.
 Any employee that experiences unfair treatment due to the aforementioned instances has the right to file a lawsuit against the employer.
 There are both federal and state laws in place to protect an employee from workplace discrimination.
 Some states have additional categories that are protected.
 For instance, California forbids discrimination against employees based on their AIDS/HIV status, domestic violence, and medical conditions.

 Some instances of workplace discrimination that qualify for a lawsuit are: